moveit/moveit.ros.org/install/docker/index.markdown

 To run a Debian-installed container of MoveIt! with graphics support:

-    wget https://raw.githubusercontent.com/ros-planning/moveit/kinetic-devel/.docker/gui-docker gui-docker && chmod +x gui-docker
+    wget https://raw.githubusercontent.com/ros-planning/moveit/melodic-devel/.docker/gui-docker gui-docker && chmod +x gui-docker
-    ./gui-docker -it --rm moveit/moveit:kinetic-release /bin/bash
+    ./gui-docker -it --rm moveit/moveit:melodic-release /bin/bash

 This will attempt to use nvidia-docker if hardware and drivers are available.

 **Command-Line Only**

-    docker run -it moveit/moveit:kinetic-release
+    docker run -it moveit/moveit:melodic-release

 ## MoveIt!
 Container Types

 There are many variants of the MoveIt!
 Docker available as documented [here](http://moveit.ros.org/documentation/contributing/continuous_integration/).
-For example, any of the three current distros work: [indigo, kinetic, lunar].
+For example, any of the three current distros work: [indigo, melodic, lunar].
 Over variations include:

-- **moveit/moveit:kinetic-source** contains a full MoveIt! workspace downloaded and built to ~/ws_moveit/src.
+- **moveit/moveit:melodic-source** contains a full MoveIt! workspace downloaded and built to ~/ws_moveit/src.
 This container is useful for developers wanting to test or develop in a sandbox.
-- **moveit/moveit:kinetic-release** builds ontop of the CI image, the full debian-based install of MoveIt! using apt-get.
+- **moveit/moveit:melodic-release** builds ontop of the CI image, the full debian-based install of MoveIt! using apt-get.
-- **moveit/moveit:kinetic-ci** an image optimized for running continuous integration with Travis
+- **moveit/moveit:melodic-ci** an image optimized for running continuous integration with Travis
-- **moveit/moveit:kinetic-ci-shadow** an image optimized for running continuous integration with Travis using the latest unreleased build of ROS
+- **moveit/moveit:melodic-ci-shadow** an image optimized for running continuous integration with Travis using the latest unreleased build of ROS

 ## Advanced